-Il customers who wish to ade on credit terms are abject to credit verification rocedures, and receivable alances are monitored on an ngoing basis to ensure that kposure to bad debts is not gnificant The Company has adopted a risk management policy that establishes a culture of disclosing, evaluating and managing risks, from the Board and throughout the organization toward achieving its goals and objectives, which include, among others, the protection and preservation its employees' and laintain a balance between ontinuity of funding and exibility through valuation of rojected and actual cash flow formation laintain debt-to-equity ratio clients' safety and welfare, the value and condition of its properties and assets, and its local and global reputation.
-The Company aligns its risk appetite with its long-term strategic objectives.
-In order to mitigate risk exposures, the Company continues to exercise fiscal prudence and adopt what it considers ompliance with licensing and egulatory requirements conservative financial and operational controls. manageable levels
+Risk Exposure Risk Management Policy Objective Financial Risks Credit risk Liquidity risk Equity price risk Capital management All customers who wish to trade on credit terms are subject to credit verification procedures, and receivable balances are monitored on an ongoing basis to ensure that exposure to bad debts is not significant Maintain a balance between continuity of funding and flexibility through valuation of projected and actual cash flow The Company has adopted a risk management policy that establishes a culture of disclosing, evaluating and managing risks, from the Board and throughout the organization toward achieving its goals and objectives, which include, among others, the protection and preservation its employees' and clients' safety and welfare, the value and condition of its properties and assets, and its local and global reputation.
+The Company aligns its risk appetite with its long-term strategic information objectives.

+Risk Exposure Risk Management Policy Objective Maintain debt-to-equity ratio at manageable levels In order to mitigate risk exposures, the Company continues to exercise fiscal prudence and adopt what it considers Regulatory Risks Government regulations Changes to Philippine laws and regulations Compliance with licensing and regulatory requirements necessary to operations conservative financial and operational controls.